lab1092/blender-manual_ja/manual/modifiers/generate/subsurf.rst

-Weighted edge creases for subdivision surfaces allows you to change the way :guilabel:`Subsurf` subdivides the geometry to give the edges a smooth or sharp appearance.
+Weighted edge creases for subdivision surfaces allows you to change the way Subsurf subdivides the geometry to give the edges a smooth or sharp appearance.

-The crease weight of selected edges can be changed using :guilabel:`Transform Properties` (:kbd:`N`) and change the Median Transform slider.
+The crease weight of selected edges can be changed in the *Transform* panel of the properties region (:kbd:`N`), or by using the shortcut :kbd:`Shift-E` and moving the mouse closer or further from the selected edges to adjust the crease weight.
-A higher value makes the edge "stronger" and more resistant to subsurf.
+A higher value makes the edge "stronger" and more resistant to the smoothing effect of subdivision surfaces.

-Another way to remember it is that the weight refers to the edge's sharpness.
+Another way to remember it is that the weight refers to the edge's sharpness;
 Edges with a higher weight will be deformed less by subsurf.
-Recall that the subsurfed shape is a product of all intersecting edges, so to make the edges of an area sharper, you have to increase the weight of all the surrounding edges.
+Recall that the subsurfed shape is a product of all intersecting edges, so to make an area sharper, you have to increase the weight of all the surrounding edges.

 Edge Loops